“Electronic music has a family, a legacy and a future…” : JEAN-MICHEL JARRE

 Whether it’s the heroes of Synth Britannia, the optimism of the new wave or the savvy electronic generation of the 21st Century, they all deserve your attention.

 And if the music featured somehow reflects the roots of the past, then so what?
-As the highly respected Factory Records biographer James Nice put it: “I have no problem at all with something new being imitative, as long as it’s good”.
+As the highly respected Factory Records biographer and historian James Nice put it: “I have no problem at all with something new being imitative, as long as it’s good”.

 Those who are unable to tell their tape recorders from their drum machines need not apply…